marquistj13/hello_qt_cmake_display_image/README.md

 # A minimal qt example with cmake
-use qt to display opencv image
+use qt to display opencv image and how to use QThread

 Most of the code is borrowed from the Internet.
 ## How to use this code